EnergyBasedFlowClassifier/EFC/README.md

 # Experiments

-The folders within the repository contains scripts used to perform experiments on CICDDS-001, CICIDS2017 and CICDDoS2019 datasets.
+The folders within the repository contains scripts used to perform experiments on CICDDS-001, CICIDS2017 and CICDDoS2019 data sets.
-The experiments conducted for the one-class EFC are in the One-class folder and their results can be seen in the paper [A new method for flow-based network intrusion detection using the inverse Potts model](https://arxiv.org/pdf/1910.07266.pdf)
+The experiments conducted for the one-class EFC are in the One-class folder and their results can be seen in [A new method for flow-based network intrusion detection using the inverse Potts model](https://arxiv.org/pdf/1910.07266.pdf)